A Leading Sub-GHz Wireless Mesh Network in a Module

 What are the benefits of time-synchronization?

-When all nodes are aware of time, synchronizing events becomes possible.
+When all devices are aware of time, synchronizing events becomes possible.
 Take the case of a street lighting application, where the operator can automatically turn all streetlights on at 17:00 at the exact same time, then off again at 07:00.

-1. Timestamping of certain events.
+- Timestamping of certain events.

 For example, a certain sensor reading can be time stamped by adding the real time information into the sensor reading packet.
 This way, important events can be tied to certain times, to allow for better data analytics.